exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 Function takes a dictionary with parameters, allowed keys are:
 * `allowed_users` (`List`)
-  List of users, who are allowed to access this volume.
+  List of users, who are allowed to access this volume, in XMLRPC a list of user IDs as returned by `getUserByName`.
 * `block_size` (`Int`, optional)
   Size of volume blocks in volume in KiB.
 * `hdd_type` (`Choice`)